Planck 2013 results. XXI. All-sky Compton parameter power spectrum and high-order statistics: Analysis of high-order statistics

 where $y_{\mathrm{p}}$ is the peak value of the normalized distribution ($\int P(y)dy = 1$).
 In addition, the non-Gaussianity of the positive tail can be quantified by

 with $G(y)$ the expected distribution if fluctuations were only due to noise.
 For the {\tt NILC} Compton parameter map we find $A=0.185$ and $\Delta=0.065$.
 Equivalently, for the {\tt MILCA} Compton parameter map we find $A=0.26$ and $\Delta=0.11$.
-These results are consistent with a positive tail in the 1D PDF as expected for the tSZ effect.
+These results are consistent with a positive tail in the 1D PDF, as expected for the tSZ effect.
 The differences between the {\tt NILC} and {\tt MILCA} results come mainly from the difference in filtering.
 Similar values are obtained for the FFP6 simulations, with $A=0.12$ and $\Delta=0.05$ for NILC and $A=0.30$ and $\Delta=0.13$ for MILCA.

 Alternatively, we can also compute the skewness of the obtained distribution, $\int y^{3} P(y)dy/\left(\int y^{2} P(y)dy \right)^{3/2}$.
 Following \cite{Wilson:2012p2102} we have chosen here a hybrid approach, by computing the unnormalized skewness of the filtered Compton parameter maps outside the 50\% sky mask.
-In particular we have computed the skewness of the \Planck\ data Compton parameter maps $\left< y^{3} \right> $, of the null maps $\left< y_{\mathrm{NULL}}^{3} \right>$.
-For the {\tt FFP6} simulations, we computed these for the tSZ component $\left< y_{\mathrm{FFP6,SZ}}^{3} \right>$ and for the sum of all astrophysical components $\left< y_{\mathrm{FFP6,ALL}}^{3} \right>$.
+In particular we have computed the skewness of the \Planck\ data Compton parameter maps $\langle y^{3}\rangle$, and of the null maps $\langle y_{\mathrm{NULL}}^{3}\rangle$.
+For the {\tt FFP6} simulations, we computed these for the tSZ component $\langle y_{\mathrm{FFP6,SZ}}^{3}\rangle$ and for the sum of all astrophysical components $\langle y_{\mathrm{FFP6,ALL}}^{3}\rangle$.
 Table~\ref{table:skewness} shows the results for the {\tt NILC} and {\tt MILCA} maps.
-The different filtering function derived for the {\tt NILC} and {\tt MILCA} $y$-maps prevents a direct one-to-one comparison of the skewness.
-However the comparison for each map with the FFP6 simulations for the tSZ component and for the sum of all components clearly shows the minor contribution of the foregrounds in both maps.
-This allow us to argue that the measured skewness value is mainly dominated by the tSZ signal, as one would expect from Figs.~\ref{fig:py_simu} and \ref{fig:py_data}.
-By comparing the measured and model skewness we present in the Sect.~\ref{subsec:cosmohighorder} illustrative constraints on $\sigma_{8}$.
+The different filtering function derived for the {\tt NILC} and {\tt MILCA} $y$-maps prevents a direct one-to-one comparison of the skewness values.
+However, the comparison of each map with the FFP6 simulations of the tSZ component and of the sum of all components clearly shows that the contribution of foregrounds is minor in both maps, and suggests that the measured skewness is mainly dominated by the tSZ signal, as one would expect from Figs.~\ref{fig:py_simu} and \ref{fig:py_data}.
+By comparing the measured and model skewness, we present constraints on $\sigma_{8}$ in Sect.~\ref{subsec:cosmohighorder}.